sackn/diffeq/series.md

 $$\sum_{n=1}^{\infty} \frac{1}{n^{\frac{1}{100}}}$$

-As a side point, we have a special name for the series where $p=1$.
-It is called the harominic series and it diverges according to the p-series test.
+As a side note, we have a special name for the series where p = 1.It is called the harominic series, and it diverges according to the p-series test.

 $$\sum_{n=1}^{\infty} \frac{1}{n}$$